-The Bonds are expected to be delivered on or about October 21, 2009 in New York City through the facilities of DTC against payment of the purchase price therefor (less the amount of the good faith deposit) in Federal Reserve Bank Funds.
+BIDS), through the facilities at DTC against payment of the purchase price therefor (less the amount of the Deposit) in Federal Funds.

-There will also be furnished the usual closing papers, including (1) a certificate signed by appropriate officials of the Commonwealth stating that no litigation of any kind is now pending or, to their information, knowledge or belief, threatened to restrain or enjoin the issuance or delivery of the Bonds or the levy or collection of taxes by the Commonwealth to pay principal of or interest on the Bonds, or in any manner questioning the proceedings and authority under which the Bonds are issued, or affecting the validity of the Bonds and (2) a certificate signed by the State Treasurer relating to the Official Statement, each as described in the Preliminary Official Statement.
+There will be furnished the usual closing papers, including certificates signed by appropriate Authority officers (i) stating that no litigation of any kind is now pending or, to their information, knowledge or belief, threatened to restrain or enjoin the issuance or delivery of the 2009F-1 Bonds or in any manner questioning the proceedings and authority under which the 2009F-1 Bonds are issued, or affecting the validity of the 2009F-1 Bonds and (ii) relating to the Official Statement, as described in the Preliminary Official Statement.